-But over the past seven months, inDriver, a five-year old Russian ride-hailing company, has gone from launching in its first African city to operating in four.
+But over the past seven months, inDriver, a five-year old Russia-founded, US-based ride-hailing company, has gone from launching in its first African city to operating in four.
 Since launching in Arusha, Tanzania last November, inDriver has expanded to Nairobi, Johannesburg and Cape Town.
 The company says it aims to enter cities in Nigeria, Kenya, Ghana, Zimbabwe, Uganda and Namibia next.

 Unlike the established model for ride-hailing startups which typically includes estimated fares and automatic pairing between drivers and riders, inDriver is differentiating itself with the element of increased choice.
 It allows riders propose fares for their trips (based on pre-approved rates) after which nearby drivers who receive notice of the ride request can accept the rate or respond with counter-offers.
 A prospective rider then picks a preferred driver based on their agreed fare or driver rating.

 With the option of having choices central to its model, inDriver is also aiming to rapidly boost its driver supply with several incentives.
 When it first launched in Tanzania, its pitch to drivers was an initial six-month period without charging commissions after which it estimated to charge the drivers just 5% to 8% in commissions.
 It’s a rate that’s much lower than either Uber (around 25%) or Bolt (around 15%).
 Agreeing on a pre-determined fare also means drivers can view destinations—a factor that riders often find to be important to drivers.